 The Sky in Every Room by Chiara Armando

-Special mention for this project received in January 2017, at the side of the great names of Italian Architecture, such as Michele De Lucchi (AMDL), Alfonso Femia (5 + 1), Mario Cucinella and Matteo Thun, for the competition “Architettura in Legno” organized by Lingus, the Italian National Association of Prefabricated Wooden Houses and IN/ARCH – National Institute of Architecture, to reward the best wooden architecture produced in Italy in the last 10 years.
+In January 2017, our project stood proudly alongside the luminaries of Italian architecture, including Michele De Lucchi (AMDL), Alfonso Femia (5 + 1), Mario Cucinella, and Matteo Thun.
+The accolade came from the “Architettura in Legno” competition, organized by Lingus, the Italian National Association of Prefabricated Wooden Houses, and IN/ARCH – National Institute of Architecture.
+The goal was to highlight the finest wooden architecture crafted in Italy over the past decade.

-The new structure, built with dry layering techniques on a wooden structure, in line with the objectives of sustainable development, has favoured the use of renewable materials and the search for ecological solutions suitable for this type of housing.
+The new structure, constructed using dry layering techniques on a wooden base, aligns with sustainable development objectives.
+We prioritized the use of renewable materials and sought out ecological solutions that would best suit this type of housing.

 Photography courtesy of Chiara Armando